logzio/logz-docs/_source/logzio_collections/_docs-admin/staleness-report.md

 ---

 This is a list of all pages in the docs and when they were last updated.
-Reverse sort by **committed** date to see which docs are the most stale.
+This list is sorted by **date-time** to see which docs are the most stale.

 {% if site.data.stale-list == false or site.data.stale-list == nil -%}
 ## \*\*\*\*\* NO LIST GENERATED \*\*\*\*\*

-For now, this list needs to be manually generated offline.
+You're seeing this message because the staleness report didn't run.
+Make sure your build process runs `build.sh`.

-To get the staleness report, clone the logz-docs repo, run `./make-stale-list.sh`, and visit this page ({{page.url}}).
+To get the staleness report offline, clone the logz-docs repo, run `preview.sh`, and visit this page ({{page.url}}).

-Future plan is to auto-generate this file at build time so it will be available online.

 {% else %}